5 Things to Consider when Switching Mobile Phone Networks

 If you weren’t happy with your washing powder, you’d probably try a new brand.
 Bored of your morning cereal?
 Chances are you’d start looking for a new one.
 Mobile phones have become an everyday part of our lives too, so if you’re not happy with your current deal, it make sense to shop around.
 If you’re considering switching networks, make sure you keep our top tips in mind.

-There are few things more frustrating than bad mobile signal.
 Whether you’re attempting to send an important work email, or just trying to post that witty Facebook status, no one wants to be practising phone yoga simply because their network is unreliable.

 Communications regulator, Ofcom, clearly agreed.
 They launched a really handy new tool last month which allows you to check the predicted coverage for mobile voice and data for each of the UK mobile network operators.
 Users can zoom to a specific location on a UK map, or simply enter a place name or postcode, to receive data on coverage for each mobile network – down to 100 square meters.
 It’s even colour coded, with green demonstrating the highest likely coverage and red the lowest.
 As well as your home, we’d recommend checking where you work too.